matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 components in the code, with the network layer replaced by a simple memory transfer, which means demos can be recorded in this setting too.

-Since the demo file format is closely related to the Quake networking code it can be understood by reading the appropriate layer of Quake's networking code.
-It's then relatively straightforward, if a little laborious, to write a parser for the demo file format in Python.
+Since the demo file format is closely related to the Quake protocol, it can be understood by reading the appropriate layer of Quake's networking code.
+It is then relatively straightforward, if a little laborious, to write a parser for the demo file format in Python.

 When parsed, the demo file can be read a little like a script for a play.
 The initial commands set the scene, saying which level is being played, along with